Are reminder notes enough to let the person with dementia live alone or drive a car

 The “what-if’s” are endless.
 Where Alzheimer’s is concerned, there is no way to plan ahead, or know what you will forget tomorrow, or an hour from now, or a minute from now.
 There is no sequence to the forgetting that can be planned for or adjusted to ahead of time.
 My Mom’s home was covered with post-it notes but she never remembered to read them.

-Reminder notes have their place, but they can not be used to drive a car, or operate machinery, or use a weapon, or take medication, or babysit young children, or make doctor’s appointments– Family members, Other loved ones or Care-givers must take the responsibility for the Alzheimer’s or Dementia patient.
+Reminder notes have their place, but they can not be used to drive a car, or operate machinery, or use a weapon, or take medication, or babysit young children, or make doctor’s appointments– Family members, Other loved ones or Care-givers must take the responsibility for the person with Alzheimer’s or Dementia when it comes to life and death decisions.